 This section reviews the impacts of the proposal/s on suppliers.
-In the CCAC product supply market, there are estimated to be 5 major suppliers.
-One supplier manufacturers locally in Australia, the other four however import products into Australia/New Zealand.
-These importers and manufacturers vary in size; however those consulted during stakeholder meetings have indicated that they have the internal capacities to respond to the costs that the proposed regulations will place on them.
+In the close control air conditioner product supply market, there are estimated to be 5 major suppliers; with one supplier manufacturing in Australia and the remaining suppliers import product into Australia/New Zealand.
+These importers and manufacturers vary in size, however those consulted during stakeholder meetings have responded that they have the internal capacities to respond to the costs that the proposed regulations will place on them.
 There is no reason to assume that new entrants to the market would not also have similar internal capacities, so these costs should not be a barrier to greater competition.
 The costs of efficiency testing will be incurred by the businesses as they will be required to test their product to the new Australia/New Zealand Standard (which is based on ASHRAE 127-2007 and is currently in draft).

 Most energy efficiency regulations envisage an increase in average equipment costs due to changes in the product components to improve the energy efficiency of the product.
 This is likely to be the case with CCAC.
-Retail/contractor price increases due to the requirements of the CCAC MEPS are modelled in the RIS and range from 8 percent - 12 percent for both air cooled and water cooled CCAC.
-These incremental price increases are modelled to gradually reduce by 5 percent per annum from 2009 to reflect increasing competitiveness of the industry due to greater availability of MEPS compliant product.
-This gradual reduction in the incremental costs associated with more efficient MEPS compliant CCAC results in an incremental cost increase of 5 - 7 percent by 2020.
+Retail/contractor price increases due to the requirements of the close control air conditioner MEPS are modelled in the RIS and range from 8 per cent - 12 per cent for both air cooled and water cooled CCAC.
+These incremental price increases are modelled to gradually reduce by 5 per cent per annum from 2009 to reflect increasing competitiveness of the industry due to greater availability of MEPS compliant product.
+This gradual reduction in the incremental costs associated with more efficient MEPS compliant CCAC results in an incremental cost increase of 5 - 7 per cent by 2020.
 To test the sensitivity of this parameter, the gradual reduction in the incremental costs was removed and the overall benefit cost ratio changed from 6.4 (as shown in Table 15) to 5.1.

 It should be noted that the cost data used in the analysis was provided via surveys of suppliers indicated in Section 6.
-These costs are considered to be very high compared to the 1.5 percent increase in costs used in the previous RIS for three-phase air conditioners (Syneca 2003).
+These costs are considered to be very high compared to the 1.5 per cent increase in costs used in the previous RIS for three-phase air conditioners (Syneca 2003).
 Table 7 presents the estimated incremental price increase due to the MEPS requirements by year for the Base scenario modelled in the RIS.